sdpunit/Study-buddy-app/items/report.md

 * *"COMP, (Structured Programing)"* (dynamic course name search with college filter)

 *The grammar classifies the convener, name and code of the course as factors, and allows these to be separated by commas.
-The college a course belongs to is classified as an exp, and can optionally be appended by a series of factors seperated by commas.
-This grammar design is flexible as it allows for the user to search simply by the college, or with more detail by adding the code, name, and/or convener in any order.
+The college a course belongs to is classified as an exp, and can optionally be appended by a series of factors separated by commas.
+This grammar design is flexible as it allows for the user to search simply by the course name, college, or with more detail by adding the code, and/or convener in any order.
+The only caveat to the flexible search method is that convener searches must be appended after college as it searches based on the specific course tree.
 Our grammar contains code, name, convener, and college as these are the most relevant keywords associated with a course.*

 **Tokenizer and Parsers**

 *[We utilise tokenizers and parsers in our Search implementation.
 Once a user searches a term, this String is tokenized into `COLLEGE`, `CODE`, `COLLEGECODE` `COURSE`, and `CONVENER` tokens.
 These tokens are then parsed to determine if they follow the structure of the grammar that we have defined for our app.
-If the search terms follows the correct grammar, these tokens will be converted to Strings and passed into a Query object, to complete the search process.
+If the search terms match the grammar, these tokens will be converted to Strings and passed into a  Query object.
+This object can then be referenced to get all relevant information required to complete the search process.
 By using tokenizer and parsers, we are able to ensure that the search terms are valid, and that the search process is completed correctly.
-This standardizes the search process, and ensures that the user is able to search for courses in a consistent manner.]*
+This standardizes the search process, and ensures that the user is able to search for courses in a consistent but also flexible manner.]*

 **Surprise Item**